historic-trails/website/docs/sites/lanesfield-school.md

   src="images/james-lane.jpg"
 %}
 ### James Lane and the town of Lanesfield
-The town was founded by [James Lane](https://en.wikipedia.org/wiki/James_Henry_Lane_(Union_general))in 1858 [^source1] and he began construction of the town very quickly.
+The town was founded by [James Lane](https://en.wikipedia.org/wiki/James_Henry_Lane_(Union_general))in 1858 [^NRF1] and he began construction of the town very quickly.
 Lane served as a United States Senator and a Union Army general during the Civil War.
-He was an outspoken abolitionist who worked to abolish slavery in Kansas. [^nyt] Lane began the construction of a hotel, three stores, a blacksmith shop, three churches, residential houses and a one-room schoolhouse in the town [^source1], even though he never saw the school opened as he committed suicide in 1866 [^nyt].
+He was an outspoken abolitionist who worked to abolish slavery in Kansas. [^nyt1] Lane began the construction of a hotel, three stores, a blacksmith shop, three churches, residential houses and a one-room schoolhouse in the town [^NRF2], even though he never saw the school opened as he committed suicide in 1866 [^nyt2].

 ### Lanesfield along the Santa Fe Trail
 Lanesfield served as a rest stop for travelers along the Santa Fe Trail and as a mail stop which was even along the route of the [Pony Express](https://en.wikipedia.org/wiki/Pony_Express).
 Students from the school noted that they could see travelers on the trail from their schoolhouse window [^feldman].
 The developement of a railroad station in 1870 in the nearby town of Edgerton diminished Lanesfield's population as many people moved closer to the train station.
 Many buildings were left unused but the schoolhouse remained an important part of Lanesfield as it served all the children in the area.